asri6725/haikuer/README.md

 1. Setup a socket server for 2-3 player connection - done
 2. Add title.
 3. Allow players to put their names - done
-4. Seperate single player and socket functionality
+4. Seperate single player and socket functionality - done
-5. Fix publishing the other buttons
+5. Fix publishing the other buttons - done